interactive-pioneers/tinyscrollbar/README.md

 # Tiny Scrollbar

-A fork of Maarten Baijs' Tiny Scrollbar http://www.baijs.com/tinyscrollbar
+Fork of Maarten Baijs' Tiny Scrollbar http://www.baijs.com/tinyscrollbar

 Tiny Scrollbar is a nice and elegant way to enable the scrolling of content on mobile and desktop devices.

+Fork adds support for detecting the (near-the-)end of the scroll.

 ## Getting Started